Qwertazertl0/nicheRecommender/README.md

 # nicheRecommender

-Provides niche, lesser-known places for people to visit, explore, eat at, etc.
+Ideally provides niche, lesser-known places for people to visit, explore, eat at, etc.

-Running requires an API key from Yelp.
-Simply create 'key.py', and assign the API key to "API_KEY".
+Our minimum viable product allows you to search cities for places that aren't the popular assortment you'd find on the front pages of Yelp.
+By looking for establishments rated highly but reviewed infrequently, we allow users to explore and discover places they may never have considered and found themselves.